Interview with Xavier Oury, founder of Vialala, a participative travel agency

 Do you have specific advice about life in Asia?

 My advice is to immerse yourself in Asian culture and spirituality.
-Buddhism, Japanese Shinto, Confucianism, the discovery of Chinese civilization and Japan are all fascinating subjects for a Westerner, and the history of the region is a must-know when you move there.
+Buddhism, Japanese Shinto, Confucianism, the discovery of Chinese civilization and Japan are all fascinating subjects for a Westerner, and the history of the region is a must-know when moving there.
 Exchanges between Europe and Asia, and in particular the history of the Silk Road, are a fascinating field.
 I particularly recommend “Voyage d’une Parisienne à Lhassa” by Alexandra David-Néel, and “Bouddhas et rôdeurs sur la route de la soie” by Peter Hopkirk.

 Scroll to Top